 That being said, let’s take a look at the best paintball guns for kids, specifically made for children!

-Here’s a few things parents must know before you buy these paintball guns for kids;
+Here are a few things parents must know before you buy these paintball guns for kids;

 - Paintballs are biodegradable and can be cleaned up with just water, even if the paint is on the kid’s clothes